Lately I have been thinking about the fears that single people have about making marriage commitments. Here are some of the comments I have heard:

 Just because you believe that these statements are not true about you, doesn’t mean that you will not have to deal with them if they come up in your dating relationships.
 In fact, if one of them is your potential partner’s fear, you will be right in the middle of it.

-Most of these fears come from direct or indirect experience, many of which are a result of the family we grew up in.
-The family has a huge influence on the beliefs that we hold – and closely held beliefs are hard to change.
+Most of these fears come from direct or indirect experience, many of which are a result of the family we grew up in or relationships around us.
+Our family and friends have a huge influence on the beliefs that we hold – and closely held beliefs are hard to change.
 Because so many people are the children of divorced parents – whether physically or emotionally divorced – it may become necessary (if you are willing to pursue this relationship) to address these fears with patience and love.
 Reassurance is the key here.
 Not only is reassurance required, but also so is rigorous honesty with oneself.

 - Am I really willing to follow through with a lifetime commitment to a spouse?